Jessica Mathews and Nik Rajkovic / news@whmi.com

-An upcoming community forum is centered on defending the “right to read” and freedom to access information following actions taken at the Hartland Cromaine District Library.
+An upcoming forum organized by a group local conservatives argue is causing division within the Howell community, is billed as defending the “right to read” and "freedom to access information" following actions taken at the Hartland Cromaine District Library.

-In more recent weeks, the group has been organizing demonstrations outside of FloodGate Church during weekend services to “draw attention to harmful policy changes that FloodGate pastor and Cromaine Library Board President Bill Bolin had been drafting with lawyers from Project 2025’s advisory board - Alliance Defending Freedom”.
+In more recent weeks, the group has been organizing demonstrations outside of FloodGate Church during weekend services to "draw attention" to what SAGE calls "harmful policy changes" that FloodGate pastor and Cromaine Library Board President Bill Bolin has been allegedly "drafting with lawyers from Project 2025’s advisory board - Alliance Defending Freedom."

 A release from SAGE states “This is part of ongoing national protests against the Trump administration.
 The focus of ‘Rage Against the Regime’ protests is to expose local examples of the administration's agenda.
 Bolin is working with Alliance Defending Freedom (ADF) lawyers in drafting new discriminatory library policies.
 ADF is on the Project 2025 advisory board.
 Their agenda threatens to dismantle the First Amendment, reshape the public sphere, and undermine the fundamental principles that support libraries.
 Since Bolin’s slate overthrew Cromaine library last election, hundreds of books are now in the process of potentially being purged.
 By targeting libraries, they aim to limit access to information, suppress diverse perspectives, and erode the foundations of a democratic society.”

-As for the controversial policy, the updated “Materials Selection and Reader Guidance Policy” went from four to ten pages.
-The bottom link to it is provided.
-It was adopted by the Library Board in June, with Secretary Nancy Rosso opposed.
+As for the policy adopted in June, the updated “Materials Selection and Reader Guidance Policy” went from four to ten pages, according to SAGE.

 Minutes state: “Secretary Rosso said this policy is fraught with many violations of 1st Amendment Rights.
 We have been advised by ACLU, our attorney, and staff from the Library of Michigan on labeling and this policy is an effort to disregard that legal advice.
 Effectively, what this policy will do is “Ban Books.”
 This is highly risky, and a risk the library does not need to take”.